Skip to Main Content

 What's Her Name

 What’sHerName women’s history podcast is hosted and produced by academic sisters Dr. Katie Nelson and Olivia Meikle.
 Committed to reclaiming forgotten history, What’sHerName tells the stories of fascinating women you’ve never heard of (but should have).
-Through compelling interviews with guest historians, writers, and scholars, Olivia and Katie bring to life the “lost” women of history.
-Fascinating and funny, thought-provoking and thoughtful, What’sHerName restores women’s voices to the conversation.

 The National Archives celebrates Women’s History Month, recognizing the great contributions that women have made to our nation.
 Learn about the history of women in the United States by exploring their stories through letters, photographs, film, and other primary sources.